FawazBinSaleem/PlanetFinder/README.md

 ---

-##  Optional: Connect GitHub for Auto-Deploy
+## Connect GitHub for Auto-Deploy

 If you want Cloud Run to rebuild automatically whenever you push updates:

-1. In the Cloud Run dashboard → click **“Connect repository”**
+1. Go to Cloud Build → Triggers → Create trigger.
-2. Authorize GitHub and select your repo
+2. Source: GitHub (Cloud Build GitHub App) → authorize → pick your repo + main branch.
-3. Choose branch (e.g. `main`)
-4. Deploy from source (it uses your Dockerfile)
+3. Event: Push to a branch.
+4. Configuration: Cloud Build configuration file → path: cloudbuild.yaml.
 5. Future commits will automatically rebuild and update your job

+Create the Trigger!!!!

+Substitutions (optional): leave defaults from the file, or override:

+_REGION: us-central1

+_JOB: planetfinder

+Create the trigger.
 ---

 ##  Example Email Output